cyclic-software/www/content/posts/build-a-linktree-clone-on-cyclic.md

 ```

-Finally, we’ll create a Footer component.
-It’s not even necessary, but it looks nice to have something at the bottom.
-This is where we’ve indicated that we used React to make this project with the CycLinks repo, but you can change it to a copyright or a quote of your choosing.
+Finally, we'll create a Footer component.
+It's not even necessary, but it looks nice to have something at the bottom.
+This is where we've indicated that we used React to make this project with the CycLinks repo, but you can change it to a copyright or a quote of your choosing.

  > Pro tip, if you want to get free credit on Cyclic, you could even drop a “Deployed on Cyclic” link here and use your referral link.
 Every little bit counts, right?

-Anyways, the footer doesn’t need to import anything, it’s just a component function, styled with Tailwind.
+Anyways, the footer doesn't need to import anything, it's just a component function, styled with Tailwind.
 The only special effect I used here was the same animation I used to make my name glow.

 ```
 function Footer() {